 - Keep them inside and play music or turn the TV up to drown out the noise outside.
 Allow them to go to a safe spot (closet, bathtub, etc) if they have a favorite location.
 Putting them in a dark room can really help to avoid increased anxiety.

 - Make sure their ID tag is up to date, as well as your microchip information for recovery.

 - Thunder shirts can be very helpful in calming an anxious dog with noise phobia.

-- Pheromone plug-ins such as Adaptil Calm can help, if used days leading up to fireworks and plugged in close to your dog.
+- Pheromone plug-ins such as Adaptil Calm can help, if used days leading up to fireworks and plugged in close to your dog or cat.